ZR-Huang/AlgorithmsPractices/README.md

 > This repository is used to store the code I implemented when I learn about algorithm.

-## Source code of Grokking Algorithms：
+## Source code of Grokking Algorithms

 The practiced source code when I read <[Grokking Algorithms](https://book.douban.com/subject/26979890/)>, which are almost similar to the examples presented in the book.